-- 18 Send Message: Send a text message or picture message to the selected contact. - Pelete: Delete the selected entry from your Contact List. - Edit: Edit the selected contact's information. - Delete Multiple: Choose from Selective/ All to delete multiple entries at one time. - Send via Bluetooth: Send a contact(vCard) via Bluetooth. - Change Search Type: Choose from Default Searching Style/ Secondary Searching Style to search entries.

-Set Speed Dial/ Remove Speed Dial: Set the selected contact as a Speed Dial or remove the contact's Speed Dial assignment.
+- 2 abc Delete: Delete the selected entry in your Contacts. - 3 def Edit: Edit the selected contact information. - 4 ∞ Delete Multiple: Choose from Selective/ All to delete multiple entries at one time. - 5 M Send via Bluetooth: Send a contact(vCard) via Bluetooth[®].
+In case Bluetooth[®] power is not on, you will be prompted to turn Bluetooth[®] on. - 6mm Set Speed Dial/ Remove Speed Dial: Set as speed dial or remove as speed dial.